rcjara/ycombinators-in-js/README.md

 # ycombinators-in-js
 Some javascript code aimed to build up an understanding of y combinators.
-These were used as slides during a presentation given at the [recurse center] (www.recurse.com).
+These were used as slides during a presentation given at the [recurse center](www.recurse.com).
 The slide probably won't make sense without the accompanying talk, but here they are all the same.

 The preferred reading order is as follows:
 1. loop.js